ska-sa/spead2/doc/introduction.rst

 ----------------------------
 The only Python dependencies are numpy_ and six_, although support for asynchronous I/O also requires trollius_.
-Running the test suite additionally requires nose_ and decorator_, and some tests depend on PySPEAD_ (they will be skipped if it is not installed).
+Running the test suite additionally requires nose_, decorator_ and netifaces_, and some tests depend on PySPEAD_ (they will be skipped if it is not installed).
 It is also necessary to have the development headers for Python, and Boost.Python.

 To install (which will automatically pull in the mandatory dependencies), run::